 COVID-19 Travel Updates

-With the spotlight on the cruise and small boat industry we understand there are risks in operating and travel in general.
-With months of preparation we were still able to pivot quickly in response to this event.
-This unprecedented virus requires unprecedented standards and continues to change.
+With the spotlight on the cruise and small boat industry, we understand there are risks in operating and travel in general.
 Our focal point is to continue to improve for the future of travel and our industry.
-We thank those that have worked rapidly to isolate and implement the appropriate processes as we determine the next steps.

 It is essential to note that the no-sail order for cruises put in place by the U.S. Centers for Disease Control and Prevention only applies to ships with more than 250 passengers and crew.
 We are exempt from this order, and our U.S.-based, U.S.-flagged, U.S.-crewed vessels have put initiatives in place to advocate for the betterment of small boat travel and its guests.
 The recent Cruise Lines International Association (CLIA) voluntary suspension includes CLIA member cruise lines and not small boat adventures like ours.
 You can see more on how the new small-boat coalition has become a united voice in preparing to safely return to travel.
 Our UnCruise Adventures CEO, Dan Blanchard, has been the architect behind the formation of the U.S. Overnight Passenger Small-Boat Operators Coalition.